balzac-lang/balzac-doc/docs/source/nutshell.rst

 """""""""""""""""""""""
 Transaction definition can be parametric.
-For instance, in the following example ``T6`` takes one parameter of type :btm:`pubkey` and uses it in the output script.
+For instance, in the following example ``T6`` takes one parameter of type :balzac:`pubkey` and uses it in the output script.

 .. code-block:: btm